nikovalenko/task_django/README.md

 # task_django
-Test task that i did, but it's resulted cool.
+Simple Django-driven test task with countries list and their cities.
-You'll find deploy recommendations in README.txt
+You'll find deploy recommendations in deployment.txt